 In addition to a nose collapse, snorting cocaine also can cause sinus problems to form.
 Blood vessels are shrunk due to the drug’s presence, the mucous membrane becomes irritated and inflamed.
-When this happens, runny noses, sneezing and even sinus infections can occur.
+When this happens, runny noses, a “stuffy” or “blocked” nose, sneezing and even sinus infections can occur.

 How to Heal Your Nose After Snorting Cocaine

 Consistent intranasal cocaine use can lead to irreparable damage to a person’s nose.
 If the inner part of a person’s nose and mucous membrane are significantly affected, and enough time has passed, natural healing along with surgical repair might not be possible.
 Many people who regularly snort cocaine have disfigured or collapsed noses due to damaged septum cartilage.